MohammedHamza0631/Course_Management/README.md

 - [Database Schema](#database-schema)
 - [License](#license)

+## Live Link
+- To access the live project, Go [here](https://ine-frontend.vercel.app)

 ## Features

 - **User Authentication**: Users can register and log in to the application.
 - **Course Browsing**: Users can browse available courses without logging in.
+- **Search Functionality**: Users can search from a list of courses and the results get updated in real time.
 - **Course Enrollment**: Users need to enroll in a course to access its video content and lessons.

 ## Tech Stack